sketchplugins/plugin-directory/README.md

 # Sketch Plugin Directory

-A list of Sketch plugins hosted at GitHub, in no particular order.
+A list of Sketch plugins hosted at GitHub, in alphabetical order.

 **Note:** if you want to add yours, just open an issue with the URL, or send a pull request.